serge-andreyev/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-basic-report-controls/label.md

 ![](../../../../../images/eurd-win-label-summary-function.png)

 ## Adjust the Label Size and Content
 ### Static Content

-Use **Fit Bounds To Text** in the [Toolbar](../../report-designer-tools/toolbar.md)'s **Text Tools** contextual tab to change a label's size and fit its static text:
+You can change label size at design time to fit its static text.
+Right-click the label and select the **Fit Bounds To Text** command in the context menu:

-* If the **Word Wrap** option is enabled, the command displays control content in multiple lines.
-It decreases the control's height and adjusts the width to fit this content.
+* If the **Word Wrap** option is enabled, the command displays control content on multiple lines.
+It reduces control height and adjusts the width to fit its content.

 	![](../../../../../images/eurd-win-label-fit-bounds-to-text-word-wrap-enabled.png)

-* If the **Word Wrap** option is disabled and the control's content is partially visible, the command adjusts the control's size to display this content.
+* If the **Word Wrap** option is disabled and the control's content is partially visible, the command adjusts the control size to display this content.

 	![](../../../../../images/eurd-win-label-fit-bounds-to-text-word-wrap-disabled.png)

-This command's result also depends on the control's **Text Alignment** and **Right To Left** settings.
+The command's result also depends on the control's **Text Alignment** and **Right To Left** settings.

 Use the **Fit Text To Bounds** button to adjust the control's font size to fit its area.
-The **Word Wrap** option defines whether the resulting text can occupy multiple lines or should be in a single line.
+The **Word Wrap** option defines whether the text can occupy multiple lines or should be in a single line.

 ![](../../../../../images/eurd-win-label-fit-text-to-bounds.png)